Dental Health

 Chewing is a natural behaviour for any puppy or dog (particularly puppies!).
 We must provide for that outlet to prevent chewing of things we don't want them to chew and to prevent other unwanted behaviours.
 They are an essential part of a dog and cats biological diet.
 It's what nature intended.

-Chewing on a raw meaty bone releases serotonin and dopamine from the brain making them happy and contented.
+Chewing on a raw meaty bone releases happy hormones serotonin and dopamine from the brain making them happy and contented.
 Chewing is a calming activity.

 Puppies must have bones in their diet.
 They need calcium and minerals from nature for proper development and growth of their bones.
 Synthetic calcium supplements are not recommended as they can do more damage than good.